manuelfs/babymaker/README.md

 #### Adding new branches

-To add new branches to the tree, you first create the new branch in `babymaker/variables/basic` where the type and name are specified.
+To add new branches to the tree, you first create the new branch in `babymaker/variables/full` where the type and name are specified.
 The code in `babymaker/bmaker/genfiles/src/generate_baby.cxx` automatically generates the files

     babymaker/bmaker/interface/baby_base.hh
-    babymaker/bmaker/interface/baby_basic.hh
+    babymaker/bmaker/interface/baby_full.hh
     babymaker/bmaker/src/baby_base.cc
-    babymaker/bmaker/src/baby_basic.cc
+    babymaker/bmaker/src/baby_full.cc

-which have the c++ code that defines the class `baby_basic` with the tree, all the branches, automatic vector clearing in the `baby_basic::Fill` method, and other useful functions.
+which have the c++ code that defines the class `baby_full` with the tree, all the branches, automatic vector clearing in the `baby_full::Fill` method, and other useful functions.

-The branches are filled in the `bmaker_basic::analyze` method in `babymaker/bmaker/plugins/bmaker_basic.cc`.
+The branches are filled in the `bmaker_full::analyze` method in `babymaker/bmaker/plugins/bmaker_full.cc`.
 Functions that define physics quantities, like isolation or electron ID, are defined in `babymaker/bmaker/src/*_tools.cc`.